Do junior ISA savings impact benefits and Universal Credit?

 Article at a glance

-- You can't move money into a child's junior ISA in order to claim Universal Credit.
+• But you can't move money into a child's junior ISA in order to claim Universal Credit.

 What is a junior ISA?

-You can have a cash JISA or a stocks and shares JISA.
-Stocks and shares JISAs invest your money in the stock market, so they have good potential to grow over the long term, but there's still a chance your child might get back less money than has been put in.
-With cash JISAs your money is protected, since it isn't invested in the stock market.
-They grow by earning interest like current accounts do, but your money may lose some of its value as inflation goes up.
+A child can have a cash JISA, a stocks and shares JISA or both.
+Stocks and shares JISAs invest your money, so they have good potential to grow over the long term, but there's still a chance your child might get back less money than has been paid in.

 Anyone can pay into a JISA, but the money can only be taken out by the child and only when they turn 18.